Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 Of the first twenty-three cantatas of the cycle only eight began with chorale fantasias in major keys.
 Only two, of which this is the second, have been in E major, four sharps, a rather extreme key for the early eighteenth century.
 While it is true that Bach wrote in all keys for the two books of the Well Tempered Clavier, partly to demonstrate possibilities of keyboard tuning, it is well nigh impossible to find other compositions set in the extreme keys of more than four sharps or flats.
 True, he sometimes modulated to them within movements but he did not choose them as main keys.

 He seems to have had some affection for E major, however.
 He chose it for a concerto for violin, another for keyboard, the third unaccompanied violin partita and the last French Suite.
-The chorale fantasia for C 8 (chapter 16) a musing on death and bereavement and one of his most personal works, is also in E. It was clearly a key which Bach used to explore a particularly wide range of musical expression.
+The chorale fantasia for C 8 (chapter 16) a musing on death and bereavement and one of his most personal works, is also in E. It was clearly a key which Bach chose to explore a particularly wide range of musical expression.

 C 139 is a compact cantata with some unusual features.
 On occasions we have departed from the practice of examining the movements in chronological order and looked first at the chorale.
 This makes sense, of course.
 The chorale was Bach's musical starting point and frequently the source of his inspiration particularly, within this cycle, for the opening fantasia.

 And so it proves in this case.
 The chorale has four phrases, the first two of which are repeated making six in all.
-Its text admirably sums up the cantata's main theme that whilst nevertheless surrounded by trial and tribulation, sins and temptation, I remain protected by God's word and love----blessed are those whom He befriends.
+Its text admirably sums up the cantata's main theme, that whilst nevertheless surrounded by trial and tribulation, sins and temptation, I remain protected by God's word and love----blessed are those whom He befriends.

-Bach's extreme sensitivity to text nearly always led him to devise a strong degree of complicity between the words and the melodic shape.
+We know that Bach's extreme sensitivity to text nearly always led him to devise a strong degree of complicity between the words and the melodic shapings.
 The direction of the first two chorale phrases is predominantly rising.
 This is entirely appropriate since the words have a somewhat aggressive ring-----I defy the death and the multitudes of hell and the misfortunes of the world.
 The last two lines have a more conciliatory tone, reminding us of God's beneficence and the blessedness of those He favours.
 Here the direction of the melody is predominantly falling, again subtly suitable for conveying the impression of returning to the protection and warmth of God's fold.
 Not all chorale melodies encapsulate the textual meanings in their melodic shapes as neatly as this one.

 The opening fantasia is scored for a relatively modest combination of strings, continuo and two oboes d 'amore.
 This in itself suggests that Bach plans to stress not the combative aspects of the battles with Satan but rather the gentler facets of God's love and protection.
 The choice of the major key reinforces this point.
-This is not a highly dramatic movement such as we found in Cs 7, 178 or, indeed C 26 which the Leipzig congregations were to hear for the first time in the following week.
+This is not a highly dramatic movement such as we found in Cs 7, 178 or, indeed C 26 which the Leipzig congregations would hear for the first time in the following week.
 This is a statement of positivity and unambiguous expansiveness; we can have no doubts about the simple certainty of God's friendship and all-encompassing protection----blessed are those who trust in him and receive His benefice.

 The ritornello begins and ends the movement and separates the chorale entries either in full or in part.
 The sopranos carry the cantus firmus apparently without a doubling horn.
 But it is the cohesiveness of Bach's use of the material, which warrants particular attention.